 One of the most popular styles of bread worldwide right now is sourdough!
 If you’re a big sourdough fan, you should definitely try the Italian version of Coppia Ferrarese.
-This unusual bread even has a Protected Geographical Indication, which means at least on stage of its production must take place in Ferrara.
+This unusual bread even has a Protected Geographical Indication, which means at least one stage of its production must take place in Ferrara.
 The bread gets its flavour from that malt used to make it, coupled with its very distinctive shape (created by twisting 4 strands of dough together into a cross-shape), it’s a really unique bread!

 6. Piadina Romagnola

 Originally a staple for the poor peasantry of Emilia-Romagna, this flatbread has now been awarded a Protected Geographical Indication status and has a special place within this region’s cuisine.
-The nineteenth century poet Giovanni Pascoli even wrote an ode to it with La Piada calling it the bread of poverty, humanity and freedom.
+The nineteenth-century poet Giovanni Pascoli even wrote an ode to it with La Piada calling it the bread of poverty, humanity, and freedom.

-Crusty on the outside, soft on the inside – ciambella is a great rustic style of bread found in Puglia and the Basilicata areas of Italy.
+Crusty on the outside, and soft on the inside – ciambella is a great rustic style of bread found in Puglia and the Basilicata areas of Italy.
 The dough is rolled out into a thick sausage and joined together in a circle shape to be baked, giving it its distinctive appearance.

 Certosino is another popular Italian sweetbread, this time from the Bologna region.
 Traditionally prepared for Christmas festivities, this rich sweet bread is filled with almonds, pine nuts, cocoa powder, dark chocolate, honey, and candied fruit.